 Don't Become a July 4th Statistic

+2025's statistics represented a 52% increase over the previous year, so the risks are going up as fireworks are more and more available.
+Safety awareness is important, for your own home or those you may visit, and especially when youngsters are involved.
 Interestingly, sparklers are the number one cause of injuries -- and are the most popular holiday fireworks used by children.
-Half of all sparkler injuries involved children younger than 5 years old.
+Half of all sparkler injuries involved children younger than 5 years old and sparklers accounted for an estimated 1,700 of the emergency-room treated injuries.

 The Consumer Product Safety Commission has published these tips to celebrate safely: